Expert Advice On Improving Your Home

 Check Credentials

-In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
-The CSLB considers HVAC contractors to be specialty contractors.
-All contractors are required to have four years of experience and to be bonded.
+HVAC contractors in California must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
+HVAC contractors are considered specialty contractors by the CSLB.
+All contractors must have four years of experience and be bonded.
 Contractors with employees must also meet insurance requirements.
-Also check a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
+Also look at a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
 Pick a company with great feedback and good customer testimonials.

 Understand Work Details

-Always make sure you understand what a company’s process is like.
-When getting HVAC repairs, ask your provider to list which parts require replacement and why.
-Confirm that your technician will clean and test the system afterward to verify proper operation.
-When getting a replacement, ask your contractor to explain the new HVAC system estimated installation time, features, brand, energy efficiency, and model.
-Before signing a contract, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.
+It’s important to understand what the work process will look like.
+For HVAC repairs, the company should explain the specific parts that need replacement and why.
+Confirm that your technician will clean and test the full system afterward to ensure proper functioning.
+When getting a replacement, ask your contractor to explain the new HVAC system estimated installation time, features, model, energy efficiency, and brand.
+Before starting the project, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

 Compare Warranties